couchbaselabs/sdk-rfcs/rfc/0013-kv-error-map.md

 SDK settings must always take precedence and only unknown response status codes should be looked up.
 The SDK is the authority.

 **(Unknown) How does the client request a compatible version?**
-At the protocol level, the client can just write the version maximum version it desires as part of the “key”.
+At the protocol level, the client can just write the version maximum version it desires as part of the "key".

 **(Unknown) How is logging handled for each of these?
 Predefined?
 Part of the response?
 Goal, I think, is common behaviors.**
 Logging is determined based on the general SDK logging facilities.
 Errors are normally somewhere at WARN while others might be DEBUG.
 The SDK should just hook this up into the usual logging flow.